Go Back

 Ingredients

-• pounds Chicken thighs or drumsticks (bone in with skin) about 5-6 bone-in chicken thighs
+• pounds Chicken thighs or drumsticks (bone in with skin) about 5-6 bone-in chicken thighs, or up to 2 lbs

 • tbsp Avocado Oil or high heat tolerant oil